CameronD73/529renew/README.md

 * message box eventually says "CSV parsing complete" and you can click OK to continue.
 * you can safely reload the file or load other versions and new entries will be updated.
 It will ignore matching segments already loaded (which makes it much faster reloading duplicated data), so it would be perhaps safer to load newer files first.
 * you should then be able to examine the `show matches of` list to see testers who have been imported.

-## Database Migration from 529Renew before October 2023
-Version 1.9 offers an easy migration process and is documented in a web page that popped up when the extension is installed.
-It no longer works, so is not documented here.

-Once the extension is installed, a page is displayed with the extension notes and instructions, and you can also later see them by typing, (or copy/pasting) [chrome-extension://hgckkjajmcmbificinfabmaelboedjic/whatsnew-2_0.html](chrome-extension://hgckkjajmcmbificinfabmaelboedjic/whatsnew-2_0.html)  into the browser address bar.